-Building up Your Baby’s Immune System
+2. Building up Your Baby’s Immune System

-Keeping Colic at Bay
+3.Keeping Colic at Bay

 Around 25 percent of babies suffer from colic during the first six months of their lives.
 It can be a very distressing condition for mothers and babies.
-Many clinical researchers believe that colic may be caused by lactose intolerance, allergies, or an imbalance of healthy bacteria found in the infant’s digestive system.
-Studies show that probiotics, particularly Bifidobacterium longum can help reduce the risk of colic in babies.
+Many clinical researchers believe that colic may be caused by lactose intolerance, allergies, or an imbalance of healthy bacteria found in the infant’s digestive system Studies show that probiotics, particularly Bifidobacterium longum can help reduce the risk of colic in babies.
 Introducing a probiotics supplement into your diet can help strengthen your child’s resistance to said illness.

-Avoiding Constipation and Diarrhea
+4. Reducing Constipation and Diarrhea

 Although it is not common, infant constipation can be caused by allergies or a growing digestive system that is not populated by healthy microflora.
 Nursing mothers who are taking a probiotic supplement containing strains such as Lactobacillus reuteri can help their infants avoid constipation and diarrhea because the beneficial bacteria aid the breakdown of food and the absorption of nutrients, keeping bowel movements regular.

-Preventing Yeast Diaper Rash
+6. Yeast and Diaper Rash Problems

-If your baby is taking antibiotics, or you are taking this medication while breast feeding, both you and your child are more susceptible to yeast infections.
+If your baby is taking antibiotics, or you are taking antibiotics while breast feeding, both you and your child are more susceptible to yeast infections.
 The reason for this is that as well as killing the harmful bacteria, antibiotics also kill the good bacteria that prevent overgrowth of yeast.
 Without the presence of this beneficial microflora, yeast can flourish.
 This may lead to a yeast diaper rash.
 If you or your child are taking antibiotics, you can help lower the chances of getting this by taking a probiotic supplement that contains sources such as Lactobacillus acidophilus and Lactobacillus Bifidobacterium both of which inhibit the growth of yeast.
 Make sure to take your probiotic supplement at least two hours after your antibiotics to avoid the beneficial bacteria being killed by the medication.